- This post contains affiliate links. Read more here.

 Leaving your dog home alone is hard on both of you.
 It’s tough to leave that sweet face behind!
 But the truth is, your dog can handle short periods of alone time just fine, especially if you set up a “dog-safe zone” to keep them comfortable and entertained.

 Whether it’s a well-appointed crate or an entire spare room, read on to learn everything you need to create the perfect dog zone for your best friend.
+A dog room is also helpful for creating a sense of security when they’ll be cared for by a pet sitter.

 1. The room itself